MontrealCorpusTools/ISCAN/docs/source/getting_started.rst

 Once there, look in the polyglot-server/polyglot_server directory and create a file named local_settings.py.

-Add the following to it, replacing any paths with relevant paths for your system:
+Add the following to it, replacing any paths with relevant paths for your system, as well as information for the postgresql database:

 .. code-block:: python

    SOURCE_DATA_DIRECTORY = '/path/for/where/corpora/should/be/loaded/from'

    POLYGLOT_DATA_DIRECTORY = '/path/to/store/all/polyglot/data'

+   DATABASES = {
+        'default': {
+            'ENGINE': 'django.db.backends.postgresql_psycopg2',
+            'NAME': 'database_name',
+            'USER': 'user_name',
+            'PASSWORD': 'password',
+            'HOST': 'localhost',
+            'PORT': '5433',
+        }
+   }

 From the root of the server directory, install all of the server's dependencies: